Deadline: December 2

 City and Regional Planning makes four Knowlton PhD Awards to incoming doctoral students every year.
 The Knowlton PhD Awards include a four-year commitment of financial support (a stipend and a tuition waiver) through a combination of fellowships and graduate research and teaching assistantships.

-Additionally, the PhD Admissions Committee will consider nominating applications received by or before December 15 for Ohio State graduate fellowships.
+Additionally, the PhD Admissions Committee will consider nominating applications for Ohio State graduate fellowships.

 Learn more about funding for the PhD program

 We provide two information sessions: Oct 12, noon (U.S. Eastern time) and Nov 1, 8:00am: Virtual Information Sessions

 - Begin an application through Graduate and Professional Admissions

 Statement of Research Interest